 In New Zealand, the primary source of wood is from exotic plantation forests.
-Manulife Forest Management New Zealand Ltd (MFM (NZ)) is one of New Zealand's largest plantation forest manager with forests located in the Northland, Central North Island and Bay of Plenty regions.
+Manulife Investment Management Forest Management New Zealand Ltd (MFM (NZ)) is one of New Zealand's largest plantation forest manager with forests located in the Northland, Auckland, Central North Island, Bay of Plenty and Hawkes Bay.